CLrgs/Getting-and-Cleaning-Data/CodeBook.md

 #CODEBOOK
 This Code Book summarizes the variables of the resulting file "tidy_data.txt"

-The file has 2 identifiers:
+The file has 2 identifiers (1st, 2nd collumns):
+- Subjects: the identity of subjects (values 1:30)
+- Activity: the kind of activity performed, with 6 levels:
+--

 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y